pandavshyam/Mail-Cacher-Example/README.md

 # Mail-Cacher-Example
-This repository contain sample application to send email to any email address using MailCacher gem
+This repository contain sample application to send email to any email address using MailCatcher gem

 ## Steps to run application
 - Clone the repository